steveklabnik/jujutsu-tutorial/src/customization/templates.md

 * `change_id` and `description` are keywords that resolve to what you'd expect.
 * `first_line()` is a method on strings that returns the first line.

-What if we wanted a nicer change id?
+What if we wanted a nicer change ID?
 We can do that:

 ```console
 $  jj log -r @- -T 'separate(" ", change_id.shortest(8), description.first_line())'